Zhaokai-Yin/SOTAgent/README.md

 ```bash
 uv run adk web
 ```

 **Fourth**, you can see the SOTAgent is running in your browser.
 You can interact with the SOTAgent.
 The SOTAgent will respond to your input and give you the best answer.

 ---

+>[Warning]
->[Warning]: The SOTAgent is still in development and may not work as expected.
+> The SOTAgent is still in development and may not work as expected.
 Please use it with caution.

 ## 💕 Thanks for using SOTAgent!
 If you have any questions or suggestions, please feel free to contact me.
 My email address is [Emali](mailto:YinZhaokai2006@outlook.com).